openmhealth/shimmer/README.md

 To pull data from the third-party API using the UI,

-1. Click the nam of the connected third-party API.
+1. Click the name of the connected third-party API.
 1. Fill in the date range you're interested in.
 1. Press the *Raw* button for raw data, or the *Normalized* button for data that has been converted to an Open mHealth compliant data format.